Supervised Learning-enhanced Multi-Group Actor Critic for Live Stream Allocation in Feed: Proposed Framework

 We find that prior information on diverse user groups is essential to improve the accuracy of the decision making of RL models in our scenario, which provides additional user preference information to the policy.
 A natural approach to distinguish between different user behaviors is to partition users into distinct groups based on their historical activity.
 Specifically, we categorize users into $K$ disjoint groups according to their activity level of the live stream, which is determined by the cumulative watch time of the live stream during the past 3 weeks.
 Users with a higher historical watch time are assigned to groups with higher activity levels.

 Empirically, we show the effectiveness of this module in enhancing the stability of the RL model in subsequent experiments.
 We find that SL-MGAC without the MG-SD module tends to be more unstable during training, with a larger variance in its Q-values.
+Furthermore, the MG-SD module is flexible and transferable, allowing the user-group partitioning strategy to be easily adapted to various scenarios in advertising and E-commerce.